sorah/mairu/README.md

 # Mairu

-Mairu is a tool to securely grant AWS credentials to command-line tools and scripts, with allowing __seamless use of multiple AWS roles and accounts__ concurrently.
+Mairu is a AWS credentials manager to securely grant AWS access to command-line tools and scripts __providing a right fine-grained IAM role access to scripts and commands, per-project.__

 Mairu can retrieve credentials from __AWS SSO (AWS IAM Identity Center),__ or a credential vending server implements the Mairu API.

-By using as a executor, you can seamlessly switch between IAM roles per-project and give explicit intent to allow a command line to access your AWS resources.
-Plus, Mairu's __auto role selector__ allows reading a desired IAM role from `.mairu.json` under your working directory, so you as an admin don't have to tell detailed configuration such as IAM role ARN per project to your colleagues.
+## Key features

+- __Grant credentials explicitly via `mairu exec` command__ - instead of implicit global configuration or AWS profiles
+- __In-memory credentials storage__ - No credentials left on disk
+- __AWS SSO support__ (and you can bring your own server)
+- __Automatic role switching__ - per-workspace configuration `.mairu.json` instructs a correct IAM role to assume

 ## Installation